- Structured Layers Beside the Dead Sea – Rich in Organic Life

 The entire Dead Sea region is part of the Great Rift Valley that stretches, north to south, from Northern Syria down to Central Africa.
 It is also located in the desert belt that runs, from west to east, between North Africa and the Sind Desert in western India.

-In early geological periods it was rich in water and in animal and plant life, signs of which are found both in the quantity of minerals and in the type and structure of the soil.
+In early geological periods it was rich in water and in animal and plant life.
+Signs of these are found both in the quantity of minerals and in the type and structure of the soil.

-Animals whose bones and hard structures were compressed and refined between the limestone strata on the sea floor constitute the source of the layers of phosphoric chalk, important today for industry and agriculture.
+Bones and hard structures of animals were compressed and refined between the limestone strata on the sea floor.
+These constitute the source of the layers of phosphoric chalk, important today for industry and agriculture.

 This organic life, which separated out into various carbonic materials, also constitutes a source for clay and bituminous chalk.
-Some of these layers are found only after drilling, while others are clearly visible on the surface, indicated by the brown-black color of the crevices and the combustibility of the rock.
+Some of these layers are found only after drilling, while others are clearly visible on the surface.
+This is indicated by the brown-black color of the crevices and the combustibility of the rock.

 Esterbon, the first century geographer, mentions Massada clay in his writings.
-This clay is found along the wadis and cliff walls and adheres to the soil and gravel, making lumps of conglomerate which are swept down in the winter floods.
-In Esterbon’s view, the ancients regarded this marl as the remains of the destroyed biblical cities of Sodom and Gomorrah, which are traditionally believed to have sunk under the southern basin of the Dead Sea.
+This clay is found along the wadis and cliff walls and adheres to the soil and gravel, making lumps of conglomerate.
+These are swept down in the winter floods.
+In Esterbon’s view, the ancients regarded this marl as the remains of the destroyed biblical cities of Sodom and Gomorrah, traditionally believed to have sunk under the southern basin of the Dead Sea.

 Bedouin fellahs in the Judean Desert used to burn the bituminous chalk for lime and related the secret of the combustion to the influence of ‘Nebi Musa’, the holy tomb of Moses located in the area.